katjakarhu/OpenCAQDA/README.md

 You will need to have Python 3 installed.

-Set directory to Python path:
+Set the application directory to Python path:
 `export PYTHONPATH=$PYTHONPATH:.`

 Install requirements: